22 Fun Indoor Activities for When It’s Raining in San Diego

 Decks and details on the aircraft carrier Midway docked in San Diego

-Even if you don’t actually enter the USS Midway Museum, it’s worth strolling past for the unique chance to see a naval aircraft carrier before the impressive backdrop of downtown San Diego.
+Even if you don’t actually enter the USS Midway Museum, it’s worth strolling past for the unique chance to see a naval aircraft carrier amid the impressive backdrop of downtown San Diego.

 The real fun begins inside, however, as you learn what it was like to live aboard this historic ship.
 You’ll walk through the galley, sleeping quarters, engine room, and more while listening to a guided tour.
 Come with questions because some of the docents actually lived on the ship.

-Set aside plenty of time for the flight simulator and the holographic theater, both of which bring the USS Midway to life.
+Set aside plenty of time for the flight simulator and the Battle of Midway theater, both of which bring the USS Midway to life.
 One of the highlights, though, is the outdoor flight deck.
 Head up there anyway if it’s a light drizzle or come back to see it in the sunshine.
+(It’s a skip likely in a downpour.)

 18. Book a Spa Appointment